pimoroni/unicorn-hat/examples/README.md

 Unified Unicorn HAT and pHAT Examples
 ======================================

-By virture of the Unicorn HAT being a HAT(!), and hence using the Raspberry Pi's GPIO pins, all of these examples must be run with `sudo`, for example
+The examples in this folder must be run with `sudo`, like so:

     sudo ./clock.py